stfc/PSyclone/doc/developer_guide/developers.rst

 Visitor Base code
 =================

-`base.py` provides a base class `PSyIRVisitor` in `psyclone/psyir/backend` that implements the visitor pattern and is designed to be subclassed by a particular backend.
+`base.py` in `psyclone/psyir/backend` provides a base class -
+`PSyIRVisitor` - that implements the visitor pattern and is designed to be subclassed by a particular backend.

 `PSyIRVisitor` is implemented in such a way that the PSyIR classes do not need to be modified.
-This is done by translating the class name of the object being visited in the PSyIR tree into a method name that it attempts to call (using `eval`).
+This is achieved by translating the class name of the object being visited in the PSyIR tree into a method name that it attempts to call (using the Python `eval` function).

 For example, an instance of the `Loop` PSyIR class would result in `PSyIRVisitor` attempting to call a `loop` method with the PSyIR instance as an argument.
 Note the names are always translated to lower case.
-Therefore, a particular backend needs to subclass `PSyIRVisitor`, provide a loop method (for this example) and this method would be called when the visitor finds an instance of `Loop`.
-For example
+Therefore, a particular backend needs to subclass `PSyIRVisitor`, provide a loop method (in this particular example) and this method would then be called when the visitor finds an instance of `Loop`.
+For example:

 ::

     from __future__ import print_function
     class TestVisitor(PSyIRVisitor):
-        ''' Example implementation of a backend visitor '''
+        ''' Example implementation of a backend visitor. '''

         def loop(self, node):
-            ''' This method is called if the visitor finds a loop ''' print("Found a loop node")
+            ''' This method is called if the visitor finds a loop. ''' print("Found a loop node")

     test_visitor = TestVisitor()
     test_visitor.visit(psyir_tree)

 It is up to the sub-class to call any children of the particular node.
-This implementation was chosen as it allows the sub-class to control when and how to call children.
+This approach was chosen as it allows the sub-class to control when and how to call children.
 For example:

 ::

     from __future__ import print_function
     class TestVisitor(PSyIRVisitor):
-        ''' Example implementation of a backend visitor '''
+        ''' Example implementation of a backend visitor. '''

         def loop(self, node):
-            ''' This method is called if the visitor finds a loop ''' print("Found a loop node")
+            ''' This method is called if the visitor finds a loop. ''' print("Found a loop node")
 	    for child in node.children:
                 self.visit(child)